okapeng/sdp2020-group2/_pages/how.md

 *Iteration 4: January 21st*

-The base by this point consisted of a small, flat lego platform with two wheels attached, controlled by 2 lego motors and the EV3.
+The base by this point consisted of a small, flat lego platform with the wheels attached, controlled by 2 lego motors and the EV3.

 *Iteration 5: January 27th*